d-wolf/flutter_drift_samples/README.md

 # Flutter Drift Sample

-Shows how to use [drift](https://pub.dev/packages/drift) by modelling a simple parent - child relationship with foreign keys and cascade deletes.
+Shows how to use [drift](https://pub.dev/packages/drift) by modelling a simple relational DB with parent - child relationship using foreign keys constraints with cascade deletes.
+Furthermore table changes, following migrations and testing those are shown exemplary.

 ![alt text](doc/relationship.svg)